gvwilson/thirdbit/src/fiction/iffy/index.md

-The cramped pain left in Iffy's legs by the previous day's walking went away after a couple of kilometers, only to be replaced by a deeper ache that made her want to lie down and never get up again.
+The cramped pain left in Iffy's legs by the previous day's walking went away after a couple of kilometers, to be replaced by a deeper ache that made her want to lie down and never get up again.
 The sky was empty except for a few wispy cirrus clouds made of crystals blown high off the ice that still covered the center of the continent.
-They didn't see any drones,
-and the only birds were too far away and too close to the ground for Iffy to identify.
+The only birds were too far away and too close to the ground for Iffy to identify.

 That didn't mean the land was empty.